Media Center

 • Authenticity: If you don’t take this opportunity, someone else will.
 Always start a discussion with the end in mind — with your clients, boss and peers.

-• Win/win: Both you and the other person involved understand your feelings.
+• Win/win: Both you and the other person involved have feelings.
 Give friendly advice and embrace any feedback.

 To change your habits for a win/win, Kelly went on to share these 11 tips: